The Northeast Brazil Travel Guide

 Directly support local businesses.
 Eat at local restaurants and eateries.
 Purchase from local artisans and craftspeople.
 Hire local buggy cab drivers and guides.

-Look for products clearly made by local craftspeople.
-These often represent fair trade practices, where the creator receives a fair price for their efforts.
+Seek out products clearly made by local craftspeople.
+These often represent fair trade practices, where the creator receives a fair price for their work.

 Your travel choices help uphold ethical standards.
 Avoiding harmful practices safeguards each of the environment and community.

 Avoid supporting activities that exploit animals.
-To give an example, ensure horses used for rides appear well-cared for.
+For instance, ensure horses used for rides appear well-cared for.

 Do not purchase illegal goods or items made from endangered species.